 At present, over 200 children are on a waiting list that continues to grow.
-Of these, over 100 are old enough to attend the 2019/20 school year, with the remainder wishing to hold spots for the future years.
+Of these, over 100 are old enough to attend the coming school year, with the remainder wishing to hold spots for the future years.
 Countries showing particular interest include the USA, UK, France, Italy and China, followed by Brazil and India.

 With thirty five beds now filled, and a student return rate greater than 90% from school year to school year, and, to make room for additional students, it is necessary to remodel exisiting structures as well as obtain financing to acquire additional properties adjacent to currently owned properties.
 While we are very fortunate that the school building itself can accommodate more than one hundred students, our goal is to create sufficient dormitory space to match school capacity.

 We humbly present here this four-phased expansion plan (one of several possibilities we have considered to reach our goal).
 Please note that these are rough estimates, and subject to change.